Welcome to Dinner Discussions!

 If you’ve got young children, try to simplify concepts or ask basic questions to allow them to participate in the discussion.

-Have a great discussion?
+Did you have a great discussion?